Vital Signs (Body Temperature, Pulse Rate, Respiration Rate, Blood Pressure)

 By ear.
 A special thermometer can quickly measure the temperature of the eardrum, which reflects the body's core temperature (the temperature of the internal organs).

 By skin.
 A special thermometer can quickly measure the temperature of the skin on the forehead.
+Some thermometers don't require contact with the skin to get a temperature reading.

 Internally.
 This method is common in people who are critically ill in an intensive care unit.
 The temperature can be measured by probes that are placed in the esophagus, heart, or bladder.